 "I am the Happy Prince."

 "Why are you weeping then?"

-- Spoiled Sweet: Happy Prince's back story is depicted as an absolute happy person who knows no sadness and hardship, and retain his kindness even after death.
+- Spoiled Sweet: A rare male example.
+The Happy Prince's back story is that he was an absolutely happy person who knew no sadness and hardship.
+Meanwhile, he was also a genuinely kind person and retained his kindness even after death.